 For more detail, check out our two days in Dublin itinerary here.

 Day 8 – Dublin

 The departure day is always the saddest, but don’t let the nostalgia hit you until you board your plane.
 Enjoy a final Irish breakfast (sausages, eggs, hash browns and bacon) and consider taking in these more unusual things to do in Dublin.
-My favourite is the oldest library in Dublin.

 If you have more time, add these to your Ireland itinerary